schmoelder/diss/doc/01_introduction/00_index.md

 Meanwhile, advances in material science made it possible to produce highly selective adsorbents, opening up opportunities in the biopharmaceutical industry, a trend that continues today {cite}`SchmidtTraub2020`.

 Today, the technique is widely used, as a broad range of stationary phases can be combined with diverse solvents.
-Its applications span from analytical chromatography, primarily used for characterization and quantification, to large-scale preparative purification of bulk chemicals on multi-ton scales
+Its applications span from analytical chromatography, primarily used for characterization and quantification, to large-scale preparative purification of bulk chemicals on multi-ton scales.
 These preparative applications include the separation of petrochemical isomers and sugars, as well as the purification of essential compounds such as amino acids and pharmaceuticals.
 In addition, it plays an important role in complex separations in the biopharmaceutical industry, where stringent requirements regarding purity and regulatory compliance must be met {cite}`SchmidtTraub2020`.